 Regulation in the European Union.
 Product development, the regulatory approval process and safety monitoring of medicinal products and their manufacturers in the European Union proceed broadly in the same way as they do in the United States.
 Therefore, many of the issues discussed above apply similarly in the context of the European Union.
 In addition, drugs are subject to the extensive price and reimbursement regulations of the various EU member states.
-The Clinical Trial Regulation EU 536/2014 ("CTR") repealed the Clinical Trials Directive 2001/20/EC, as amended ("CTD") on January 31, 2022, subject to a three-year transition period.
-The CTR makes it possible within the EU for sponsors to submit a single harmonized electronic submission via a single online platform known as the Clinical Trials Information System ("CTIS") for approval to conduct a clinical trial in several European countries and have a single assessment process for clinical trials conducted in multiple member states.
+The Clinical Trial Regulation EU 536/2014 (CTR) repealed the Clinical Trials Directive 2001/20/EC, as amended (CTD) on January 31, 2022, subject to a three-year transition period.
+The CTR makes it possible within the EU for sponsors to submit a single harmonized electronic submission via a single online platform known as the Clinical Trials Information System (CTIS) for approval to conduct a clinical trial in several European countries and have a single assessment process for clinical trials conducted in multiple member states.
 Under the CTR, sponsors can use the CTIS from January 31, 2022 but are not obliged to use it immediately, in line with a three-year transition period.
-Sponsors may use CTIS to apply to conduct a clinical trial under the CTR or may choose to apply to conduct a trial under the CTD until January 30, 2023.
+Sponsors may use CTIS to apply to conduct a clinical trial under the CTD until January 30, 2023.
 From January 31, 2023, sponsors will need to use CTIS to apply to start a new clinical trial in the EU/EEA.
 From January 31, 2025, any trials approved under the CTD that continue running will need to comply with the CTR and their sponsors must have recorded information on such trials in CTIS.